IN VITRO TECHNOLOGIES PTY. LTD. GENERAL CONDITIONS OF QUOTATION AND SALE

 iii. any breach by the Customer of this Agreement; and

-to the extent that the foregoing may exceed in any instance, the limit of In Vitro’s liability set out in clause 13.
+iv. any matters, circumstances, damages, losses or liabilities for which the Customer has assumed the risk in this document, to the extent that the foregoing may exceed in any instance, the limit of In Vitro’s liability set out in clause 11.

-ii.
+11.2.
 Despite anything in this Agreement, In Vitro will not be liable to the Customer or any person by or through the Customer, whether in tort (including for negligence or breach of statutory duty), contract, misrepresentation or otherwise for: (a) loss of profit; or (b) loss of goodwill; or (c) loss of business; or (d) loss of business opportunity; or (e) loss of anticipated saving; or (f) loss or corruption of data or information; or (g) any special, indirect or consequential damage suffered by the Customer or any person by or through the Customer.